sjkelleyjr/Deadlock/chapters/chapter_01.md

 "Ten?"
 Alex said.
 "Each project takes about an hour to migrate, and the system crashes every fifteen minutes.
 Three is actually pretty good."

-At 5 PM, Vincent appeared in the engineering area.
+An hour later, Vincent appeared in the engineering area.
 He looked around at the engineers, most of whom were still working on their migrations.

 "How's the Taskly migration going?" he said.